Keysight/cyperf/deployment/k8s/README.md

 # About using CyPerf Agents in K8s environments
 ## Introduction
 This document describes about how Keysight CyPerf’s Agents can be deployed inside Kubernetes clusters.
-Following sections mention the prerequiites for such deployments and elaborate on minimal modifications that will be required in the client and server manifest yaml examples.
+Following sections mention the prerequisites for such deployments and elaborate on minimal modifications that will be required in the client and server manifest yaml examples.
 Some of these modifications are required for updating the manifests for specific user environment and some will be optional or depend on different types of deployment scenarios.

 - [Workflow](#workflow)
 - [General Prerequisites](#general-prerequisites)